Entry

 Harris Teeter is a grocery store chain founded in Charlotte, North Carolina.
 As of 2012, Harris Teeter operated 208 stores in North Carolina, South Carolina, Virginia, Georgia, Tennessee, Delaware, Maryland, Florida, and Washington, D.C.

-Love, James Spencer (1896 – 1962)
+James Spencer Love (1896 – 1962)

 James Spencer Love was the founder of Burlington Industries, the biggest textile manufacturing company in the world by the mid-1950s.
 His entrepreneurship helped to expand the textile industry and provide funding for education.